-We deploy the system in a physical cluster with 3f + 1 servers.
+We deploy the system in a physical cluster with 3f+1 servers.
 Each server is a Dell PowerEdge R210 II, with an Intel Xeon E3 1270v2 3.50 GHz processor and 16GB of memory.
 All servers are connected by Solarflare 5161T 10GbE cards and an Arista 7120T-4S switch, providing 10 Gigabit Ethernet.
 All servers run CentOS 6.2 as the operating system.
 In the following we measure the time to complete state validation and transfer in systems with 4, 7, and 10 replicas.
-The proactive recovery protocol has been implemented using Prime 1.1 [15], which uses an intrusion tolerant communication substrate built on top of Spines 4.0 [16].
+The proactive recovery protocol has been implemented using Prime 1.1 [18], which uses an intrusion tolerant communication substrate built on top of Spines 4.0 [19].

 Table I shows the measurements for state reading and transfer for different state sizes, from 1 gigabyte to 1 terabyte.
 These state sizes are quite common in SCADA systems, military command and control, banking systems, communication systems, to name a few.
 We evaluate the state transfer strategy described in Section IV-D2 that minimizes the bandwidth usage.
 The whole state is fragmented into data blocks of 1 megabyte.
 We transfer these blocks in parallel, 5 at a time.
-During the experiment, we noticed that the time to transfer the state grows linearly with the number of data blocks.
+Each value reported in Table I is the average of 4 different runs.
+We see that the time to read and transfer the state grows linearly with the size of the state itself.
 The performance hit obtained in a system with 4 replicas is due to the fact that some replicas are sending more data blocks at the same time, which produces a higher CPU consumption that limits the processing speed of the physical servers that host those replicas.

+Table I

-TABLE I STATE VALIDATION AND TRANSFER MEASUREMENTS FOR DIFFERENT STATE SIZES AND NUMBER OF SYSTEM REPLICAS.
+STATE VALIDATION AND TRANSFER MEASUREMENTS FOR DIFFERENT

+STATE SIZES AND NUMBER OF SYSTEM REPLICAS.